Anko, a delightful Japanese red bean paste crafted from red adzuki beans, is a staple ingredient in many traditional Japanese sweets (Wagashi).

 Tsubuan (Japanese chunky sweet red bean paste) in a Aqua Green Bowl on the table.

-Anko (餡子) is a Japanese sweet red bean paste made from adzuki beans, commonly used in Japanese desserts.
+Anko (餡子) is a sweet red bean paste from Japan made from adzuki beans, quite popular in many Wagashi (Japanese traditional desserts).

 Three pairs of Japanese dorayaki, sweet red bean paste sandwiched between two fluffy pancakes, arranged neatly on a rectangular dish.

-There are two types of Japanese red bean paste:
+There are three types of Japanese red bean paste:

 Close-up photo of Japanese Anko, a sweet red bean paste made from adzuki beans, commonly used in traditional Japanese desserts.
 The paste has a smooth texture and rich red color.

-• Healthier sweetness: My recipe reduces sugar to achieve a less sweet, healthier version.
-It still pairs well with non-sweet coverings like Mochi and works perfectly as a filling for Dorayaki or Taiyaki.
+• Healthier Sweetness: My recipe reduces the sugar content, resulting in a less sweet version that still pairs beautifully with non-sweet coverings like Mochi and makes an excellent filling for Dorayaki or Taiyaki.

-Note: Homemade Anko paste lacks the glossy look of store-bought versions.
-Additionally, due to its low sugar content, it cannot be stored outside of the freezer for an extended period like the store-bought ones.
+Note: Homemade Anko paste does not have the glossy appearance of store-bought versions.
+Additionally, because of its lower sugar content, it cannot be stored at room temperature for long periods like commercial red bean paste.

-• To begin, rinse the dried adzuki beans under cold water, and discard any floating pieces.
+• To begin, rinse the dried adzuki beans under running water, and discard any floating pieces.

 Anko paste instructions